haricane8133/aldax/README.md

 #### C Am F G7
 This plays the classic < I vi IV V7> progression with C as tonic, at the default Alda duration

+Note: There are song examples in the [/examples](https://github.com/haricane8133/aldax/tree/master/examples) folder

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are welcome on Code changes, feature additions, song examples and anything else!

 ## License